 Orkney Islands Council Pension Fund is administered by Orkney Islands Council.
-The Council incurred costs of £0.316m (2019-2020: £0.309m) in relation to administration of the Fund and was subsequently reimbursed by the Fund for these expenses.
-The Council is also the single largest employer of members of the Pension Fund and contributed £7.00m to the fund in 2020-2021 (2019-2020: £6.87m).
+The Council incurred costs of £0.314m (2020-2021: £0.316m) in relation to administration of the Fund and was subsequently reimbursed by the Fund for these expenses.
+The Council is also the single largest employer of members of the Pension Fund and contributed £7.33m to the fund in 2021-2022 (2020-2021: £7.00m).
 With the exception of the year end creditor balance shown at Note 18 all monies owing to and from the Fund were paid in the year.

-The Fund had a balance due from Orkney Islands Council of £0.060m as at 31 March 2021 (The fund had a balance due to Orkney Islands Council of £0.626m as at 31 March 2020).
+The Fund had a balance due from Orkney Islands Council of £0.79m as at 31 March 2022 (£0.06m 31 March 2021).

 All the members of the Pensions Sub-committee and the members of the Pensions Board are active members of the pension scheme.
-Each Councillor is required to declare any financial or pecuniary interest related to specific matters on the agenda at each meeting
+Each Councillor is required to declare any financial or pecuniary interest related to specific matters on the agenda at each meeting.